caponethedecapitator/Web-Project/README.md

 # Web-Project
-A web-project using html, css, javascript, node.js, react, and mongoDB.
+A web project using html, css, javascript, node.js, react, and mongoDB.